YellowJacketLinux/CPAN-RPM/README.md

 me woke, but I really wish more people who do not speak English as their primary language could read RPM package metadata in their preferred language.

+#### Group Metadata

+What to do with the `Group:` field in an RPM spec file is something I am still pondering.

+#### License

+Most of my current spec files as they sit in my home directory do this incorrectly.
+Cleanup is underway, this is important to do correctly.

+When a CPAN distribution comes with a proper `LICENSE` (or related) file, life is good.
+That file should be included in the `%files` section using *both* the `%license` macro __and__ the `%doc` macro.
+When the license has a SPDX identifier (see https://spdx.org/licenses/ ) that identifier should be used in the RPM spec file `License:` field.

+More than one package I have encountered have a `LICENCE` file that specifies both ‘GPL 1.0 or later or Artistic 1.0’ but then in includes the text of the GPL 2.0 license and the Artistic 1.0 license.
+Since that is the case with more than just a few CPAN distributions I have to assume it is the result of a bug in a program that generated the `LICENSE` file for the author.

+In those cases due to the ambiguity, I pick the included license text and use:

+    License: GPL-2.0-or-later or Artistic-1.0-Perl

+Many distributions on CPAN specify the license terms but fail to include the actual license text.
+In these cases, the actual license texts are added as a source file (starting with `Source90`) and should be included with the `%license` macro but they should *not* be included with the `%doc` macro as they are not part of the original source code distribution.

+Usually in these cases, the license is mention in the `README` file but in some cases I have to hunt for it in a module POD.

+What needs to happen, is in the `%prep` section of the spec file, a new file need to created that extracts the specified license terms *and* specifies what file the terms were extracted from that can also be packaged using the `%license` macro.